mammothbane/gogen/README.md

 `gogen` only supports Go builtin types at the moment; i.e. this is not possible (but it will be soon):

 	gogen -o myimpl github.com/path/to/pkg T=github.com/path/to/my/type:Type

+In fact, due to an unresolved issue with the type checker, only scalar types are supported; i.e. `[]int`, `map[int]string`, etc. are unfortunately not available.
+This is a top priority feature for the near future.

 ### Zeroes and Equality
 Since the underlying type of `generic.Generic` is `interface{}` and `gogen` does not make any assumptions